posativ/acrylamid/docs/commands.rst

 Migrating from WordPress is more difficult than an RSS/Atom feed because WP does not store a valid HTML content but a pre-HTML state.
 Thus we fix this with some stupid <br />-foo to allow conversion back to Markdown/reStructuredText.
-It is not recommended to import WordPress blogs as without any reconversion due the broken HTML.
+It is not recommended to import WordPress blogs without any reconversion due to the broken HTML.

 .. _html2text: http://www.aaronsw.com/2002/html2text/